 For water adventurers

 Experiencing the powdery sands and turquoise waters of Boracay is still a must-try for first-time tourists.
 Although the place can get crowded, if you go during the off-peak season, you can have a quieter atmosphere.
 Peak season is during summer, from March to May.
+It is possible to find the zen in Boracay if you know where to go!

 If island hopping and snorkeling is your cup of tea, visit Palawan.
 The islands of El Nido are some of the most beautiful and if you’ve seen The Bourne Legacy starring Jeremy Renner, you’ve already had a sneak peek of the islands through some of the scenes.

 Palawan is also renowned for its marine biodiversity in places like Coron.
-Additionally, the rural capital Puerto Princesa is home to the Underground River, which belongs to the New 7 Wonders of Nature.
+Additionally, the rural capital of Puerto Princesa is home to the Underground River, which belongs to the New 7 Wonders of Nature.
 It’s also the entry point for divers who want to explore the world-famous Tubbataha Reef.

 For altitude seekers